aisepucrio/llm-search-string/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as permitted under the terms of this license.

-Citation
-Comparing LLMs and Proposing an ML-Based Approach for Search String Generation in Systematic Literature Reviews Authors anonymized
-SBES-IIER 2025

 **BibTeX:**
 ```bibtex
 @misc{marassi2025searchstring,